The World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020. More than 200 countries are now reporting cases.

 Activities closed.
 MSF teams in Portugal visited nursing homes, and supported authorities and management teams to train staff and establish basic IPC measures.
 Our work in Portugal came to an end on 22 May.

-In Russia, MSF teams have developed information leaflets on TB and COVID-19.
-The leaflets are being distributed by Ministry of Health nurses during visits with MSF staff to multidrug-resistant and extensively drug-resistant TB patients in Arkhangelsk region, in the country’s north.
-MSF teams are distributing food and hygiene packages during patient visits.
+In Russia, MSF are distributing information leaflets on TB and COVID-19 which we developed to multidrug-resistant and extensively drug-resistant TB patients in Arkhangelsk region, in the country’s north.
+MSF teams are distributing food and hygiene packages during the patient visits.

 Activities closed.
 Elderly and aged care homes have been hit particularly hard in Spain, and we focused many of our activities on aged care homes.
 Our teams worked in more than 300 aged care homes with a wide range of activities, including supporting management teams and authorities, implementing emergency measures to separate COVID-positive or symptomatic residents from the rest, supporting disinfection, and training of staff in IPC and risk mitigation.
 We worked with steering committees that manage aged care homes, to help protect the elderly through patient care and infection prevention and control measures.
 These activities were undertaken in Madrid, the Catalonia region (including Barcelona), the Basque country, Castilla y Leon, in Andalucia, Tarragona, Palencia and Asturias.